Azure-Samples/java-microservices-aks-lab/docs/02_openlab_setup_aks.md

 ---
-title: 'Challenge 2: Migrate to Azure Kubernetes Service'
+title: 'Lab 2: Migrate to Azure Kubernetes Service'
 layout: default
 nav_order: 3
 ---

-# Challenge 02: Migrate a Spring Apps microservices application to Azure Kubernetes Service
+# Lab 02: Migrate a Spring Apps microservices application to Azure Kubernetes Service

 # Student manual

-## Challenge scenario
+## Lab scenario

 You have established a plan for migrating the Spring Petclinic application to Azure Kubernetes Service.
 It is now time to perform the actual migration of the Spring Petclinic application components.

 ## Objectives

-After you complete this challenge, you will be able to:
+After you complete this lab, you will be able to:

 - Create an AKS service and Container Registry.
 - Set up a configuration repository.